Azure/aca-dotnet-workshop/CONTRIBUTING.md

 ## I Want To Contribute

-> ### Legal Notice <!-- omit in toc -->
+> ### Contributor License Agreement <!-- omit in toc -->

-> When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the [project license](https://github.com/Azure/aca-dotnet-workshop/LICENSE).
+> This project welcomes contributions and suggestions.
+Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
+For details, visit https://cla.opensource.microsoft.com.

+When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
+Simply follow the instructions provided by the bot.
+You will only need to do this once across all repos using our CLA.

+Please see the [project license](https://github.com/Azure/aca-dotnet-workshop/LICENSE) for further details.

 ### Reporting Bugs